Janine Tugonon: 2012–2016: After Miss Universe 2012 and modeling career

 After pageant, she graced to cover various Philippine-based magazines such as Preview, Metro, and FilJap Magazine, which eventually made it in international fashion industry.
 Tugonon is now living in the United States as she pursue her studies.
 She walked multiple fashion shows across America.
 Two of her biggest endorsements are Wells Fargo and Walmart.
 Her latest stint was on the newest commercial of Victoria's Secret Pink.

 Personal life

-Tugonon's relationship with Jaypee Santos was put in the spotlight.
-The two broke up in March 2013.
-Tugonon, together with Santos, appeared in ABS-CBN's "KrisTV" in April 2013 where she admitted to being a huge fan of Irish rock band The Script, as well as her break-up with Santos due to her regular communication with Danny O'Donoghue, The Script’s lead singer & keyboardist, after host Kris Aquino publicly embarrassed Santos in front of the camera.
-However, Tugonon stated that she did not have a relationship with the singer and that the break-up was only for the purpose of "thinking things over".
-Nevertheless, Tugonon received a lot of criticisms from netizens over her actions towards Santos on national television.
+On October 30, 2024, Tugonon announced that she had given birth of her first child.